 Personally, I have been getting the annual flu vaccine for several years now.
 I haven’t yet this year, but will as soon as this nasty cold resolves.

-Regular flu shot: As in previous years, the National MS Society recommends a regular flu shot as a safe and effective vaccination for people with MS. The flu shot"”which is a de-activated or “killed" vaccine””can safely be taken by individuals who are on any of the disease-modifying medications (Avonex ®, Betaseron ®, Copaxone ®, Rebif ®, Novantrone ®, or Tysabri ®).
+Flu Vaccines 2009-2010** Recommendations from the National Multiple Sclerosis Societegular flu shot:** As in previous years, the National MS Society recommends a regular flu shot as a safe and effective vaccination for people with MS. The flu shot which is a de-activated or "killed" vaccine can safely be taken by individuals who are on any of the disease-modifying medications (Avonex ®, Betaseron ®, Copaxone ®, Rebif ®, Novantrone ®, or Tysabri ®).

 - Live-virus vaccines are more likely than de-activated-virus vaccines to cause an increase in disease activity in people with MS.